Fitted value iteration methods for bicausal optimal transport: Fitted value iteration

 To find an approximator $\hat{f}_t$ of the value function $V_t$, we perform the empirical risk minimization (ERM) in \eqref{eq:emp_loss} with the squared loss function. \eqref{eq:emp_loss} uses the empirical estimation $\hat{V}_{t}(s^{n_t}_{0:t})$.
 The corresponding theoretical optimization problem for \eqref{eq:emp_loss} is

 In this work, we always assume that the infima in \eqref{eq:emp_loss} and \eqref{eq:trueRM} are attained.
-This assumption holds under relatively mild conditions, such as the compactness of $\cF_t$ with respect to the squared loss function.
-When we consider neural networks with parameters from compact domains, this assumption can be guaranteed.
+This assumption is valid if the Weierstrass extreme value theorem \cite[Box 1.1]{santambrogio2015optimal} applies, which holds under relatively mild conditions.
+For neural networks with parameters in compact domains, this assumption is guaranteed.
 For later use, we denote the loss function as

 FVI introduces several inevitable errors, especially with continuous marginals $\mu$ and $\nu$.
 First, instead of utilizing the true sample distribution $\beta$ in \eqref{eq:emp_loss}, we can only sample a finite number of states $s^{n_t}$.
 This introduces the error associated with ERM, which can be further decomposed into approximation error and estimation error, as discussed in \citet[Section 5.2]{shalev2014understanding}.
 Second, the true value of $V(s_{0:t})$ is unknown and needs to be approximated by $\hat{V}_t(s_{0:t})$ in \eqref{eq:empi_OT}, which introduces additional errors.
 Third, ERM in \eqref{eq:emp_loss} relies on optimization methods like gradient descent to find an optimizer $\hat{f}_t$.
 However, the optimization algorithm may not converge to the exact optimizer and is typically terminated when a certain level of accuracy is reached.
 Consequently, this introduces optimization errors \cite[Section 2.2]{bottou2007tradeoffs}.
 In this work, we always assume the optimizer in the ERM \eqref{eq:emp_loss} can be obtained and thus ignore the optimization error.
 The FVI algorithm proceeds in a backward manner, and these errors propagate along the time dimension.
 In Section \ref{sec:sam_complex}, we delve into the analysis of sample complexity and establish error bounds.